koishijs/v1/README.md

-# v1
+# Koishi

 Documentation for Koishi v1